Vheissu/CI-Plugin-System/README.md

 ## FAQ's

 1. **My grandma says that she doesn't understand how to use this library, where is the documentation?**
 Documentation is coming shortly, it's in the process as we speak.
 Tell your grandma to shut up and stop running her mouth.
-Be warned however, it won't come in the form of Scrabble, so your grandma might find it hard to understand.
+Be warned however, it won't come in the form of Scrabble or checkers, so your grandma might find it hard to understand.

 2. **I included it and I am getting lots of errors.**
 You did something wrong or your server sucks or I am just in denial that there are any issues with this library.
 If you encounter an error and you're handy with PHP, feel free to submit a pull request.